Omnis App Framework

 The delegate's onOfflineModeConfigured method will then be called when your offline form is ready (either after startup, once everything is prepared, or after you call updateScafs).

-To implement custom messaging between the JS Client and your app:
+To implement custom messaging between the JS Client and your native app:

 Example